hyphenized/hyphenized.github.io/_posts/2022-05-15-easy-caching-with-nginx.md

 HTTP 2.0 is supported by most (if not all) browers nowadays and fully backwards compatible with HTTP 1.1 so there's very little reason for not including support for it.

-HTTP3/ HTTP over QUIC is the newest, hotest thing around and it works much faster than HTTP 2 but browser support is still very poor.
-That being said, if you want to play with it and nginx just follow [this guide](https://github.com/cloudflare/quiche/tree/master/nginx) and remember that QUIC works over UDP so you'll have to unblock that if you're behind a firewall.
+HTTP3/ HTTP over QUIC is the newest thing around and it is much faster than HTTP 2 but browser support is still very poor.
+That being said, some CDNs already support it and if you want to play with it on your server you can do so by following [this guide](https://github.com/cloudflare/quiche/tree/master/nginx).
+Moreover, since QUIC works over UDP you might need to change your firewall rules.

 #### How do I know which protocol I am using?
 Check the network panel on your browser devtools, enable the protocol column and check it's value, on Chrome the protocol column displays h3 for HTTP3.